Tomkinen/eskoffee/README.md

 ## Installation

 You must have Node.js installed.
 Install required modules.
 By default the UI can be accessed from port 8080.
-You can define port with process.env._SERVER_PORT.
+You can define port with process.env.SERVER_PORT.
 I have tested UI to work fine with latest versions of Firefox, Chrome, Safari, Edge and Opera.

 ## API Reference